njugunaemilly/QRScanner-Backend/README.md

 # QRCode Scanner
-This application is  the backend to the [https://github.com/njugunaemilly/QRScanner-Frontend](https://github.com/njugunaemilly/QRScanner-Frontend) applicatio.
+This application is  the backend to the [https://github.com/njugunaemilly/QRScanner-Frontend](https://github.com/njugunaemilly/QRScanner-Frontend) application.

 ## Get Started
 Create a ruby on rails application: